wdi-sf-july/notes/week_07_rails/day_02_relations_and_CRUD/dusk_crud/README.md

 <p><%= @plane.kind %></p>
 ```

-In our index page we can also include a link to the individual plane pages using
+In our index page we can also include a link to the individual plane page using
 ```
 <a href = "/planes/<%= plane.id %>">Show</a>
 ```